Improving Time Series Encoding with Noise-Aware Self-Supervised Learning and an Efficient Encoder: Abstract

 \section{Abstract}

-Representation learning for time series has been an important research area for decades.
-Since the emergence of the foundation models, this topic has attracted a lot of attention in contrastive self-supervised learning, to solve a wide range of downstream tasks.
-However, there have been several challenges for contrastive time series processing.
-First, there is no work considering noise, which is one of the critical factors affecting the efficacy of time series tasks.
-Second, there is a lack of efficient yet lightweight encoder architectures that can learn informative representations robust to various downstream tasks.
-To fill in these gaps, we initiate a novel sampling strategy that promotes consistent representation learning with the presence of noise in natural time series.
-In addition, we propose an encoder architecture that utilizes dilated convolution within the Inception block to create a scalable and robust network architecture with a wide receptive field.
-Experiments demonstrate that our method consistently outperforms state-of-the-art methods in forecasting, classification, and abnormality detection tasks, e.g. ranks first over two-thirds of the classification UCR datasets, with only $40\%$ of the parameters compared to the second-best approach.
-Our source code for CoInception framework is accessible at \href{https://github.com/anhduy0911/CoInception}{https://github.com/anhduy0911/CoInception}.
+In this work, we investigate the time series representation learning problem using self-supervised techniques.
+Contrastive learning is well-known in this area as it is a powerful method for extracting information from the series and generating task-appropriate representations.
+Despite its proficiency in capturing time series characteristics, these techniques often overlook a critical factor - the inherent noise in this type of data, a consideration usually emphasized in general time series analysis.
+Moreover, there is a notable absence of attention to developing efficient yet lightweight encoder architectures, with an undue focus on delivering contrastive losses.
+Our work address these gaps by proposing an innovative training strategy that promotes consistent representation learning, accounting for the presence of noise-prone signals in natural time series.
+Furthermore, we propose an encoder architecture that incorporates dilated convolution within the Inception block, resulting in a scalable and robust network with a wide receptive field.
+Experimental findings underscore the effectiveness of our method, consistently outperforming state-of-the-art approaches across various tasks, including forecasting, classification, and abnormality detection.
+Notably, our method attains the top rank in over two-thirds of the classification UCR datasets, utilizing only $40\%$ of the parameters compared to the second-best approach.